 Five main garment components create the base pattern in womenswear:

 Each element above is complemented by darts to get the right shape.
 As fashions change each season, these basic outlines can be manipulated to fit new trends.

-Drafting is often used to create the initial designs.
-They are produced using standard sizing presets from factories, or have been measured accurately using a fit model.
+Drafting is often used to create initial designs.
+These designs are produced using standard sizing presets from factories or have been measured accurately using a fit model.
 This method is traditionally drawn on paper and has markings for ease allowance to complete the formation of the garment.

 Seam allowance is another crucial aspect of the pattern creation process.
 Simply put, a seam joins two pieces of fabric just enough to cover the raw edges of the material.
 The measurement is vital for crafting a smooth finish.
-However, there are variances for different styles of clothing.
+However, there are variances in the seam allowances for different styles of clothing.

 The seam allowance in clothing manufacturing can differ.
 In commercial garment production, a seam allowance of 16mm (⅝”) is commonly used.
 This measurement allows for alteration to the fabric to get the desired fit.
 It is also often suitable for a range of fabrics including loose weave materials.